Residence permit for upper secondary school studies for those who have applied for asylum

 If you have received a refusal of entry or deportation decision

-If you have received a refusal of entry or deportation decision, and applied for asylum on 24 November 2015 or earlier, you must do the following in order to be able to apply for a residence permit for upper secondary school studies:
+If you have received a refusal of entry or deportation decision, and applied for asylum on 24 November 2015 or earlier, you can in some cases be granted a residence permit for upper secondary school studies.
+You can use our guide to test whether you meet the requirements.
+If you meet the requirements you must do the following in order to be able to apply for a residence permit for upper secondary school studies:

 - Visit the Swedish Migration Agency in person.